 ● Get replacement done early.
 A cracked and decrepit driveway or patio is unlikely to make it through the winter.
 If it’s beyond repair, replace your concrete before winter sets in and the problems get worse.
 Learn more about other signs to look for when to replace your concrete.

-● Consider a containment mat for your garage.
+● Consider a containment mat for your garage if you don't epoxy it.
 This is essentially a place for you car to wipe its metaphorical feet!
 In other words, it prevents water and brine from spilling onto your concrete garage floor, which decreases the likelihood you’ll need replacement or repairs come spring.

 Need Concrete Replacement?
 Contact Creative Concrete Today